 With Bottom Vents

-Most of the modern day computer cases have bottom mounted PSU design.
+Most of the modern-day computer cases have bottom-mounted PSU design.
 Almost all these PC cases have vents at the bottom where the PSU fits and most of them have dust filters installed at the vents to prevent the dust from getting to the fan and PSU components.
 So, if you have such provision then the PSU fan should be positioned downwards.
 This allows PSU fan to suck air from the bottom and the air gets expelled out from the rear side.
 You can clearly see this in the image given below.

-I strongly advise not to keep the PSU fan upwards if you have case with vents and air filter installed at the bottom.
+I strongly advise not to keep the PSU fan upwards if you have a case with a bottom vent with an air filter installed.
 This is because if you keep the fan up then the cooling performance of the PSU will get compromised because the fan will suck hot air that is inside the case, instead of cool air and blows it on the PSU components.
 Also, the PSU will accumulate much more dust because of no fan filter, and there is also a risk of something dropping inside the PSU through fan grill, which may cause serious damage to your power supply.
 In a custom water-cooled system, you don’t want to keep the PSU fan up, because if somehow the liquid gets leaked and accidentally drops inside the PSU then your power supply will definitely get burnt out.

 Without Bottom Vents

 If your case doesn’t have bottom vents, and there is a solid panel instead then you have to position your PSU fan upwards.
 This is the only way to fit a PSU in these cases.
 However, I don’t think there are many cases like this out there, but if they are then you should avoid buying them in the first place, and rather go for a PC case with bottom vents and air filter for the PSU.